 Platypus: Power Side Channels in Software

-June’s event in the Red Hat Research Days monthly series will focus on side-channel attacks featured by security researchers from Graz University of Technology.
-The event will take place on June 23rd from 4PM to 6PM CEST (10AM EDT, 5PM IDT).
+June’s event in the Red Hat Research Days monthly series focused on side-channel attacks featured by security researchers from Graz University of Technology.
 TU Graz computer scientists Daniel Gruss and Moritz Lipp will present Platypus attacks: a method that allows power side-channel attacks even without physical access.
-The whole session will be accompanied by a live interactive discussion led by Jon Masters, creator of the Red Hat Arm and microprocessor side-channel security vulnerability mitigation efforts.
-The discussion will be open to all attendees interested in exploring this topic deeper.
+The whole session was accompanied by a live interactive discussion led by Jon Masters, creator of the Red Hat Arm and microprocessor side-channel security vulnerability mitigation efforts.

 Abstract